Ramo-Y/PersonalRecord/README.md

 ![Overview](./.github/images/feature_graphic.png)

 ## General information
+### OS
+It is currently implemented for Android and published on the Play Store.
+Additional operating systems such as iOS or Windows deployments are also technically possible, but are not currently planned.

 ### Themes
 There is a dark and a light theme, it is automatically adapted to the system theme.